Fare: Traditional Italian

 Recommended dishes: When available, The Rack of Lamb, grilled with a Bread & Herb Dijon Crust over Spinach, Potato Puree, and Porcini Dijon Sauce: The Risotto with Wild Mushrooms, Truffle Oil, Parmigiano and Grilled Shrimp; and The Ravioli Caprese stuffed with Puree of Pumpkin, a Slice of Sun Dried Tomato, and a Dab of Goat Cheese In a Sherry Wine Sauce with Prosciutto and Diced Vegetables.

-Lacampagna Ristorante is a longtime BYOB Morristown Italian restaurant is a favorite with many loyal locals who return to enjoy traditional Italian food.
+Lacampagna Ristorante is a longtime BYOB Morristown Italian restaurant and a favorite with many loyal locals who return to enjoy traditional Italian food.

 This family run restaurant is owned and operated by Brothers Benito and Sal Capello, both who have acquired their restaurant and culinary skills from their father, John Capello, owner of the more upscale and "Old World" La Catena in Bridgewater.